Molagg92/AnasHouseCleaning/CapLog2.md

 `5:12` made the Create route for clients and services

 `5:45` creating instances of these objects is turning out to be a problem

+`6:26` i am so tired of dealing with this wall i cant break